nawka12/slightbar/README.md

     ```
 4.  **Run the app:**
     ```bash
-    flutter run
+    flutter run -d windows
     ```

 ## Usage

-1. Press the global hotkey to show SlightBar (by default, it's `Alt + Space`).
+1. Press the global hotkey `Ctrl + /` to show SlightBar.
 2. Start typing to search for applications or files.
+3. Start your query with `?` to use the AI Assistant.
+4. Type `!s` to open settings.
-3. Use the arrow keys to navigate the results.
+5. Use the arrow keys to navigate the results.
-4. Press `Enter` to launch the selected item.
+6. Press `Enter` to launch the selected item.
+7. Press `Esc` to hide the bar.

 ## Contributing